Award Finalists Videos

-The Bob Hawke Landcare Award recipient will be awarded a prize package to the value of $50,000 for further development of their knowledge and skills in sustainable land management to enable an even stronger contribution to Landcare.
-The award recipient will be required to submit a project proposal outlining out how they plan to spend the $50,000.
+The Bob Hawke Landcare Award recipient will be awarded a prize package to the value of $50,000 for further development of their knowledge and skills in sustainable land management to enable an even stronger contribution to landcare.
+The award recipient will be required to submit a project proposal outlining how they plan to spend the $50,000.

 How do I nominate for the Bob Hawke Landcare Award?

 Nominations are open and you can apply using the nomination button on this website.
 Please note we will not be accepting postal entries.

 When do nominations close?